MATHEMATICAL FICTION:

 Ian McEwan

-This short story from McEwan's award winning first collection is about a man who learns some topology from his grandfather's journals...but not your average topology.
-He learns how to fold surfaces (like... (more)
+This short story from McEwan's award winning first collection is about a man who becomes learns some topology from his grandfather's journals...but not your average topology.
+The Victorian journals include... (more)

 Stand and Deliver (1987)